 Generally feeds at about 1-4m from the ground, with larger larvae hanging suspended from the petiole of a leaf.
 Young larvae rest along the leaf underside mid-rib, nibbling that same leaf from the tip down.
 Not a very active species, although larger larvae will move to a new location most nights.

 Larval hostplants.
-Recorded in China (Chengde) from Fraxinus (Pittaway, pers. obs.
-2003).
-Recorded in Primorskiy Kray, Russia, on Fraxinus and Syringa (Derzhavets, 1984); in Amurskaya from Syringa reticulata subsp. amurensis (Streltzov, Osipov & Malikova, 2003).
+Recorded in China (Chengde) from Fraxinus (probably Fraxinus chinensis subsp. rhynchophylla) (Pittaway, pers. obs.
+2003), and on Fraxinus chinensis and Fraxinus pennsylvanica around Beijing.
+Recorded in Primorskiy Kray, Russia, on Fraxinus (especially Fraxinus mandshurica) and Syringa (Derzhavets, 1984); in Amurskaya from Syringa reticulata subsp. amurensis (Streltzov, Osipov & Malikova, 2003).

-Recorded in Korea on Ligustrum japonicum, L. obtusifolium and Fraxinus rhynchophylla (Park et al., 1999).
+Recorded in Korea on Ligustrum japonicum, Ligustrum obtusifolium, Fraxinus sieboldiana and Fraxinus chinensis subsp. rhynchophylla (Park et al., 1999).

-In Japan, recorded from Ligustrum japonicum, L. obtusifolium, Olea europaea and Osmanthus fragrans.
+In Japan, recorded from Ligustrum japonicum, Ligustrum obtusifolium, Olea europaea and Osmanthus fragrans.

 Tachinidae: Winthemia angusta Shima, Chao & Zhang, Exorista sorbillans (Weidemann).

-China: Heilongjiang (Lesser Khingan Mountains, Fengling Forest); Hebei (Chengde); Beijing.
+China: Heilongjiang (Lesser Khingan Mountains, Fengling Forest); Liaoning; Hebei (Chengde); Beijing.

 North Korea: North Hamgyong Prov.
 (Baekdu-san, 2500m; Gyungsung).